top of page

 (On Going, Personal Project)

-This is a deeply personal project about womanhood in adulthood — about motherhood, friendship, desire, fatigue, strength, and tenderness.
-About who we are when life is already in motion, when identities are layered, and when love has weight and history.
+This is a deeply personal exploration of womanhood in adulthood — of motherhood, friendship, desire; of fatigue, strength, and tenderness.
+Of who we are when life is already in motion, when identities are layered, and love carries weight and history.
+The title comes from this simple truth: we are still becoming who we are.

 © 2025 BEA MERRY PHOTOGRAPHY